 While the choice of superannuation fund initiative gave workers the power, the actual choice of a fund became very complex with a large number of products, including both retail and industry funds, vying for consumers’ investment dollars.

 There are many superannuation funds – and thousands of superannuation investment options – to choose from.
-When choosing a super fund, we’d recommend you compare your options based on factors such as competitive fees, strong past performance, a good combination of investment and insurance options as well as other services, such as easy online roll-over of funds.
+When choosing a super fund, we’d recommend you compare your options based on factors that are important to you, which could include competitive fees, strong past performance, a good combination of investment and insurance options, as well as other services such as easy online roll-over of funds.